 The Capital Facilities and Technological Needs (CFTN) component works towards the creation of a facility that is used for the delivery of MHSA services to mental health clients and their families or for administrative offices.
 Funds may also be used to support and increase peer-support and consumer-run facilities, development of community-based settings, and the development of a technological infrastructure for the mental health system to facilitate the highest quality and cost-effective services and supports for clients and their families.
-CFTN funding was scheduled to be spent by Fiscal Year 17-18; remaining funds will be considered reverted and reallocated as per Department of Health Care Services Information Notice 17-059.
+CFTN funding that was scheduled to be reverted will be considered reverted and reallocated as per Department of Health Care Services Information Notice 17-059.